snoyberg/posa-chapter/warp.md

 ### User threads

 GHC's user threads can be used to solve the code clarity.
-They are implemented over an event-driven IO manager.
+They are implemented over an event-driven IO manager in GHC's runtime system.
 Starndard libraries of Haskell use non-blocking system calls so that they can cooperate with the IO manager.
 GHC's user threads are lightweight: